Talk to our experts

 Under the New CIES, eligible collective investment schemes are a type of permissible investment assets (under the category of permissible financial assets).
 Manulife offers the following eligible collective investment schemes:

-1Manulife refers to Manulife (International) Limited (Incorporated in Bermuda with limited liability) and Manulife Investment Management (Hong Kong) Limited.
+1Manulife refers to Manulife (International) Limited and Manulife Investment Management (Hong Kong) Limited.

 2Our company has a referral contract with a third-party institution, and the third-party institution will provide consulting services on the New CIES.
 These services will be provided according to the agreement directly between you and the third-party institution.
 Manulife does not accept any liability for the advice and/or information provided by the third-party institution.
 If needed, our team of financial planners will be happy to assist.